josmar-crwdstffng/angular/aio/content/guide/pipes.md

 <code-example header="src/app/flying-heroes.component.ts" path="pipes/src/app/flying-heroes.component.ts" region="push"></code-example>

-The change detector ignores changes to elements of an array, so the pipe doesn't run.
+The change detector ignores changes to elements of an array, so the pipe does not run.

 The reason Angular ignores the changed array element is that the *reference* to the array hasn't changed.
 Because the array is the same, Angular does not update the display.